GRAPHIC-Inflation, recession and earnings among factors to drive U.S. stocks in 2023

 By Lewis Krauskopf

-NEW YORK, Dec 30 (Reuters) - U.S. stock investors could not be more eager to turn the page on 2022, a brutal year dominated by market-punishing Federal Reserve rate hikes designed to tamp down the steepest inflation in 40 years.
+NEW YORK, Dec 30 (Reuters) - U.S. stock investors could not be more eager to turn the page on 2022, a brutal year that lopped about $8 trillion in market capitalization from the S&P 500 as the Federal Reserve unleashed a barrage of rate hikes to fight the steepest inflation in 40 years.

-The S&P 500 .SPX is down nearly 20% year-to-date with less than a day of trading left in 2022, on pace for its biggest calendar-year drop since 2008.
-The carnage has been even more severe for the Nasdaq Composite .IXIC, which has tumbled by nearly 34% so far this year.
+The S&P 500 .SPX lost 19.4% for the year in its biggest annual percentage drop since 2008.
+The carnage was even more severe for the Nasdaq Composite .IXIC, which tumbled by 33.1%.

-High-profile casualties include the once-soaring shares of Amazon.com Inc AMZN.O, which have slumped around 50% this year, while those of Tesla Inc TSLA.O and Facebook parent Meta Platforms Inc META.O have both lost about 65%.
+High-profile casualties include the once-soaring shares of Amazon.com Inc AMZN.O, which slumped nearly 50% this year, while those of Tesla Inc TSLA.O fell around 65% and Facebook parent Meta Platforms Inc META.O lost about 64%.
 Meanwhile, energy stocks .SPNY have bucked the trend by posting eye-popping gains.

 Inflation, and the Fed's degree of aggressiveness in trying to contain it, will likely remain a critical factor driving equity performance as 2023 gets under way.
 But investors will also be watching for fallout from higher interest rates, including how tighter monetary policy ripples through the economy and whether it makes other assets more competitive with stocks.